ruqaiya/urlTidBits/README.md

 	2) Cater HTTPS urls as well.
 	3) If a social media page is entered like facebook.com, the social media handles functionality breaks.
 I would have liked to fix that.
 3) Make the UI much better.
+4) Test the system on all browsers, for more domains and IPS and document its limitations.

 ## Notes

 The following URLS are tested: 'taxals.com', 'google.com', 'facebook.com'
+The site is tested only on firefox.

 Please be very speciifc to the url format you enter.

 Note: Please only enter sites with http scheme and not https scheme.
 It will not work for https.